 It took me years of design school to learn the principles and skills required to create unique successful designs.
 If you don't have that much time to figure it out, call or text me (574-855-8231).
 We'll schedule a brief 15 minute telephone chat to see if we'd make a good fit..

-There is freedom and peace that comes from making sound decisions based on the parameters established in an 'inspired' design plan.
+There is freedom and peace that comes from making sound decisions based on the parameters established in a well thought out design plan.

 So, let's get your project started in the right direction!
 Just send me an email by Clicking here and ask me for a complimentary copy of my 5 page PDF prayer strategy workbook to get your project started.
-This is a great way to pray God's promises for inspiration and direction!
+This is a great way to pray God's promises for inspiration and direction and may be all you need to move forward on your project with confidence!
 When you are finished, please pass along these prayers to whomever God lays on your heart.